irahulcse/A-Complete-Guide-To-Flutter/README.md

 #### 003 - Rover's Guide (One Stop Solution For Travellers)
 **Deployed Link:point_right:(https://irahulcse.github.io/Rovers_Guide_Fluter/#/)**
 Rover's Guide is my Pre-Final Year Computer Science Engineering Project.
-The more is needed to be done.
+The more is needed to be done in this project.
+Discussed more detailed in the below repo link.
 Source Code can be found with proper documentation on this [link](https://github.com/irahulcse/Rovers_Guide_Fluter).
+If you found, it interesting pls :star: this repo.
+It will motivated me to work more hard.

 <img src="https://github.com/irahulcse/Rovers_Guide_Fluter/blob/master/images/rovers.jpg" height="500em" />

 ### Education: